jaegertracing/jaeger/plugin/storage/es/README.md

 the document will not be retrieved.

 ## Testing
+To locally test the ElasticSearch storage plugin,
+* have [ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html) running on port 9200
+* set environment variable `ES_INTEGRATION_TEST` to a non-nil value
-To locally test the ElasticSearch storage plugin, run `make es-integration-test` in the top folder.
+* run `make es-integration-test` in the top folder.

 All integration tests also run on pull request via Travis.

+* The script used in Travis can be found under `./travis/es-integration-test.sh`, and that script be run from the top folder to integration test ElasticSearch as well.
+This script requires Docker to be running.

 ### Adding tests
 Integration test framework for storage lie under `../integration`.